 The biggest indictment of the current system?
 It puts the onus on the child to beware the motorist when it could and should be the other way round.
 Most “accidents” are not accidents.
 They are events contrived by the rules and design of the road.
 Contrary to popular belief, traffic lights do not guarantee safety.
 Westminster City Council’s latest safety audit shows that no less than 44% of personal injury accidents occur at traffic lights.
 How many of the remainder are due to priority?
-Compiled in the defective context of priority, the stats don’t tell us.
+Compiled in the context of priority, the statistics don’t tell us.
 As I explained in an (unanswered) email to Lord Robertson, titular head of the UN’s Decade of Road Safety, “as long as priority grants unequal rights based on status of road or direction of travel, as distinct from sociable time of arrival, roads will be intrinsically dangerous.
 Until that fundamental inequality is addressed, everything else is window-dressing.”

 Founded by Martin Cassini, producer and traffic writer/campaigner, Equality Streets opposes regulation which contrives conflict, dictates our behaviour and deprives us of choice.

 Traffic control seeks in vain to achieve safety through coercion.
 To avoid more needless deaths on the altar of the malign current system, reform is vital.
 At major junctions at peak times signal control can be useful.
 But it should be a last resort.
 By and large, we are better off left to our own devices, on a level playing-field with equal or no priority.

 Deregulation is not enough on its own.
 It needs to be combined with (among other things) roadway redesign to express a social context, and a change in culture from priority to equality.
 What could be achieved in terms of safety, efficiency and quality of life through reform along these lines is unlimited.